nathanborror/swift-mime-generated/README.md

 #### Properties

 - `headers: MIMEHeaders` - The headers for this part
-- `body: String` - The body content
+- `body: String` - The body content (empty for multipart parts with nested parts)
+- `parts: [MIMEPart]` - Nested parts for multipart MIME types (empty for non-multipart parts)
 - `decodedBody: String` - The decoded body content

 #### Methods